YottaDB/YDBDoc/MultiLangProgGuide/nodeprogram.rst

 Worker Threads API
 ++++++++++++++++++++

-Nodem now supports the `Worker Threads API <https://nodejs.org/api/worker_threads.html>`_, for both synchronous and asynchronous calls.
+Nodem supports the `Worker Threads API <https://nodejs.org/api/worker_threads.html>`_, for both synchronous and asynchronous calls.
 Since YottaDB is single threaded, initializing and cleaning up the runtime environment (i.e., using :code:`open()` and :code:`close()`) should only be done once during the process lifetime.
 Nodem's :code:`open()` and :code:`close()` APIs will only work when called from the main thread of the process.
 In order to work with the worker threads API, :code:`open()` should be called in the main thread before creating any worker threads, and :code:`close()` should be called in the main thread after all the worker threads have exited.
 To have access to the Nodem API, Nodem should be required in each worker thread as well as the main thread.

 Nodem has the :code:`configure()` API which allows the worker threads to change the database configuration options of the current thread.
 There are four configuration options that can be set for the current thread: :code:`charset`, :code:`mode`, :code:`autoRelink`, and :code:`debug`.
 These options can be set in the :code:`open()` API, by the main thread, before any other Nodem calls are made, or they can be set in the :code:`configure()` API, in the main thread or worker threads, at any time.